Frequently Asked Questions

 Do I need a background in science in order to enter your program?

 Not necessarily.
 This depends on your career goal and/or the study option you plan to pursue in our program.
-The four program study options offered are: Crime and Intelligence Analysis, Digital Forensics and Cybersecurity, Forensic Health Sciences and Forensic Science.
+The program study options offered are: Crime and Intelligence Analysis, Digital Forensics and Cybersecurity, Forensic Health Sciences, Forensic Science, and Forensic Investigation of Fraud and Financial Crime.

 Specific to the Forensic Science study option: